 Alcohol or drug use can cause significant problems for students and the people around them.

-You may not always be sure of the cause, but you may notice the impact of students’ substance use on academic performance or on their interaction with other students.
+You may not always be sure of the cause, but you may notice the impact of a students’ substance use on their academic performance or interactions with other students.

 Many people with substance abuse problems do not recognize the link between their substance use and changes/deterioration in their behaviour.
 This challenge is further complicated by the fact that substance problems often occur with other mental health challenges such as clinical depression, eating disorders, and attention-deficit/hyperactivity disorder.

-If you suspect that a student is using substances, you may wish to speak to them.you may want to See Action Step 2: Respond for examples of strategies for opening such a dialogue.
+If you suspect that a student is using substances, you may wish to speak to them.
+You may also want to See Action Step 2: Respond for examples of strategies for opening such a dialogue.
 Remember to focus the conversation on what you have observed and link this to an expression of concern or an offer to help (e.g., “I notice your last paper was not up to your usual standard; is everything ok?”).

 Creating an open and non-judgmental environment does not preclude ordinary consequences for poor performance or misconduct.
 Part of being supportive of a student is ensuring accountability for behaviour and class assignments.
 Because there may be a lag in recognizing the link between the use of the substance and changes in academic performance, it is also not uncommon for students to resist accessing or engaging with health services until significant academic problems have developed.
 With all of these factors in mind, a teacher can play an important role in ensuring that students can access support and flexibility within a framework of academic rigour and integrity.

 Discrimination is the outward manifestation of stereotypes or other preconceptions, rather than fair evaluations of individual merits, capacities, and circumstances.
 It results in the exclusion of some people from various social, political, or economic activities, and imposes undue burdens on them.
 The attitudes leading to discrimination include the so-called “isms,” such as racism, sexism, and ageism.